 I thought it was time to sharpen up my regular Whipped Shea recipe, and so with the arrival of some lovely Jojoba, I have put on my formulating hat!

-This and the other whipped balms are all-oil recipes, but if you want to include Jojoba in your lotion formulas you can sub it as part or all of the Liquid Oil portion of your usual formula, or choose one of ours from here or in our Making Your Own Moisturisers Book.
+This and the other whipped balms are all-oil recipes, but if you want to include Jojoba in your lotion formulas you can sub it as part or all of the liquid oil portion of your usual formula.

 This is a light fluffy recipe which has the addition of Dry Flo or Dri Silc powder, which helps it feel less greasy on the skin.
 Whipped butters are great for winter, but if using in summer, store in a cool place like all non-emulsified formulas, or they will melt back to oil if left in a hot car!